 World-Class Litigation Teams

 For more than three decades, Wiley Rein has been effectively advocating our clients’ interests in federal and state courts across the country.
-Our litigation strength is considerable—more than half of the firm’s 275+ attorneys are seasoned litigators, forming a group that includes six former clerks to the Supreme Court of the United States; more than 50 former clerks to courts of appeals, district, and other courts; former United States prosecutors; former general counsels of federal agencies; and senior government officials.
+Our litigation strength is considerable—more than half of the firm’s 265+ attorneys are seasoned litigators, forming a group that includes five former clerks to the Supreme Court of the United States; more than 50 former clerks to courts of appeals, district, and other courts; former United States prosecutors; former general counsels of federal agencies; and senior government officials.
 Wiley Rein’s litigators are distinguished in their field and routinely recognized nationwide for their outstanding achievements.
 Twenty-six of our litigators have been included in Best Lawyers (2014), and thirty-one have been named by Chambers USA as America’s leading lawyers for business (2013).
 Fifty-one of our attorneys have been named to DC’s Super Lawyers list (2013) specifically for their litigation work, and fourteen have been named by the Washingtonian to its best lawyers list (2013).

 We have successfully briefed and argued cases in the Supreme Court of the United States, every federal circuit, and many district courts and in numerous state supreme courts as well as before Congress, in the Executive branch, and at various agencies.
 We have also arbitrated, and been arbitrators, in a number of disputes between sophisticated parties ranging from reinsurance arbitration to disputes involving Bilateral Investment Treaties (BITs).